Here is an updated version of Fairfield’s Rehab and Construction Loan FAQ.

 Are you able to loan 100% of hard costs?

-Yes, and sometimes we are able to finance a portion (though not all) of the soft costs as well.
+Generally, not 100%.
+We like to see “a little skin in the game,” The amount of required down payment may be quite low.
+It all depends on the particulars of the borrower and the project.
 Our very strong repeat borrowers are sometimes able to leverage 100% and are not required to bring any money into the project.
+And borrowers with additional collateral, as well.
 It really depends on two factors: (1) How strong is the borrower?
-(2) How well is she buying?
-And (3) How much relevant experience does she have?
+And (2) How well is he buying?

 How does the construction money get disbursed?

 From time to time, as a borrower completes the construction of a project, the borrower will submit a draw request to Fairfield Financial.
 Fairfield will review this request and, upon approval, release funds either directly to the subs/suppliers (if requested to do so) or to the borrower (if the borrower has already paid the subs/suppliers).
 Fairfield is responsible for ensuring that (a) the work is completed to an appropriate quality standard, (b) the project is on-budget (or if not on-budget, appropriate adjustments are made), and (c) that all subs and suppliers get paid for their work on the project.
-Borrowers are encouraged to make as many draw requests as they require, and if a request is complete, and deemed to be valid by FFS, we can generally disburse funds within 48 hours.
+Borrowers are encouraged to make as many draw requests as they require, and if a request is complete and valid, we can generally disburse funds within 48 hours.

 How much experience do you require from the borrower?